jamielaw-smith/jamielaw-smith.github.io/index.md

 ## Bio
 I recently finished my PhD in Astronomy & Astrophysics at UC Santa Cruz.
-I will be moving to Harvard as an ITC Fellow in the fall.
+I will be moving to Harvard as an ITC Fellow in fall 2021.

 I am interested in a variety of problems in theoretical astrophysics and physics, including tidal disruptions of stars by black holes,